ScolderCreations/HBCF/README.md

 ## Usage

-The `GetHitbox_Vector()` function possesses one argument, which should be a char array.
+The `gethitbox_vector()` function possesses one argument, which should be a char array.